Glossary

 Runtime (

-pty/tmux/cmux), how the manager runs each agent process: the built-in pty, or tmux/cmux via extensions. run-a-mesh.md -
+pty/tmux/cmux/orca/herdr), how the manager runs each agent process: the built-in pty, or a native terminal surface via an extension. run-a-mesh.md -

 Space: an isolated coordination context and tenant boundary; one space maps to one NATS account.
 SPEC §1, spaces.md